carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

     - This is one of the hyperparameters of our system and should be chosen carefully.
     - Good practice is to start with a relatively small number of filters in the first layer to prevent overfitting.
     - Choosing a number of filters as a power of two (e.g., 32, 64, 128) is common.
-- `kernel size` is the size of the convolution matrix which we already discussed.     - Smaller kernels are often used to capture fine-grained features and odd-sized filters are preferred because they have a centre pixel which helps maintain spatial symmetry during convolutions.
+- `kernel size` is the size of the convolution matrix which we already discussed.
+	- Smaller kernels are often used to capture fine-grained features.
+	- Odd-sized filters are preferred because they have a centre pixel which helps maintain spatial symmetry during convolutions.
 - `activation` specifies which activation function to use.

 When specifying layers, remember each layer's output is the input to the next layer.
 We must create a variable to store a reference to the output so we can pass it to the next layer.
 The basic format for doing this is: